fraisasghar/IOT-Based-Home-Automation-System./HEX Files/README.md

-## .HEX Files are all components are placed here
+## .HEX Files of all components are placed here